BlueWinds/automaton-crusade/src/markdown/cards.md

 *In the name of The Emperor, trust not the witch to live.*

 Until the next enemy command phase, if an enemy psycher successfully Denys the Witch, the player Psycher immediately suffers Perils of the Warp.

+### Wail of Doom
+*Cover your ears - it'll help keep your brain from leaking.*

+A random player unit within line of sight of an enemy Psycher suffers 1d3 Mortal Wounds.